-Sue Gerber practices in the area of intellectual property law, focusing primarily on patent infringement litigation and appeals.
-She has experience in many facets of patent infringement litigation, from pre-complaint investigation through trial and on appeal, including appeals before the Federal Circuit, other Circuit Courts of Appeals, and the United States Supreme Court.
-She has experience litigating antitrust/unfair competition claims brought in the context of patent infringement litigation and counseling clients on intellectual property enforcement and defense strategies.
+Sue Gerber practices in the area of intellectual property law, with a broad base of experience ranging from patent infringement litigation and appeals to trademark infringement to false advertising cases.
+She has experience in many facets of litigation, from pre-complaint investigation through trial having been involved in a number of trials related to intellectual property rights, as well as on appeal, including appeals before the Federal Circuit, other Circuit Courts of Appeals, and the United States Supreme Court.

 Sue also has significant experience in cross-border enforcement of intellectual property rights.
 She routinely handles discovery actions brought under 28 U.S.C. § 1782, in which interested persons can request production of evidence located in the United States for use in foreign litigation, and coordinates with foreign counsel to support litigation strategies in other countries.

-In addition, Sue has coauthored a number of publications on topics relating to discovery issues in patent cases, including the discovery of evidence for use in foreign proceedings under Section 1782, and on topics relating to patent issues before the Court of Appeals for the Federal Circuit and the United States Supreme Court.
+In addition, Sue has coauthored a number of publications on topics relating to the discovery of evidence for use in foreign proceedings under Section 1782 and on intellectual property issues before the Patent Trial and Appeal Board, Court of Appeals for the Federal Circuit, and the United States Supreme Court.

 Preemptive Declaratory Judgment Invalidity Counterclaims Trigger Statutory Bar, PTAB Litigation Blog

 Precedential Opinion Provides Factors For Deciding Whether To Allow Live Testimony, PTAB Litigation Blog

 Patent Eligibility Remains Uncertain — Especially for the Life Sciences — Even After Recent Federal Circuit Decisions and Efforts By the USPTO to Bring Clarity (Part Two of a Two-Part Article)